MaryKroustali/containerized_app_on_azure/README.md

 }
 ```

 Alternatively, Azure provides [container-based](https://azure.microsoft.com/en-us/products/category/containers) solutions.
-The following architecture will be used:
+For simplicity the following archtecture will be used.

-[diagram]
+New resources introduced:
-- acr to host the container image on azure
+- `Container Registry`: A registry to store container images.
-- vnet
-- container instance to host the app
+- `Container Instances`: A light container-based solution to host a containerized application.

-- sql?
+### Application Modifications
+Container instances aim to replace app service resource, along with app service plan and application insights.
+The main modification is the use of the container image instead of the source code.
+The image is pushed to the registry

+### Network modifications
+A registry with private connectivity is used to ensure that only authorized resources inside the network can pull/push images.
+The ACR is using a private endpoint along with a private dns zone `azurecr.io` to be accesible internally.
+Container Instance uses a [delegated subnet](./bicep/rgs/network.bicep), use explicitly only for container instances.
+To access the instances a private IP of this subnet is used.

+### Github Runner modification
+For this infrastructure a linux VM is used as a Github Runner so `docker` can be installed and used easily. th e configuration is similar to [private_app_on_azure](https://github.com/MaryKroustali/private_app_on_azure) but with a [bash script](./scripts/buildagent.sh) configuring the agent, installing az cli and docker.

+## Monitoring